 - Chinese Chicken Salad

 - Gather all the ingredients.

-- Cut about 1/8 of the onion and set aside.
+- Loosely chop an onion and set aside.

-- In a stove top pot or Teflon frying pan, add Japanese sake and bring to boil.
-Let it boil for 15 seconds, remove from heat and then set aside.
+- In a stovetop pot or frying pan, add Japanese sake, bring to a boil for 15 seconds and remove from heat.

-- In a food processor or blender, add in all the ingredients and pulse until evenly blended.
+- In a food processor, add all the ingredients and pulse until evenly blended.